Our Familial and Racial Existence in Heaven

 If it were not obvious enough from the implications of this interpretation, Jesus’s statement can be shocking if not understood properly.
 To say that families and married couples do not exist in heaven grates strongly against our affections and intuitions, seemingly telling us that what we find so important and dear to us is actually worthless.
 Therefore it is important to have a proper understanding of this passage.

 In the first place, we should note that the passage (as well as its parallel in Mark) is a rather isolated instance of the principle in dispute.
 If it means what the alienists think it means, then it would be the only passage in Scripture teaching it.
-God need only speak once in order to bind our hearts and minds to a particular doctrine or practice, but the isolation of the passage should lead us to be cautious in ensuring that we do not twist it to our destruction.
+God need only speak once in order to bind our hearts and minds to a particular doctrine or practice, but the isolation of the passage should lead us to be cautious in ensuring that we do not deceive ourselves.

 Second, it is also important to note that Jesus is here dealing with a strictly legal question.
 He is not concerning Himself with some statement about the importance of our material existence in glory, but is confounding the gainsaying Sadducees who are trying to trap Him.
 They ask Him a legal question, trying to find a contradiction in biblical law and doctrine, and He provides a legal answer to absolve the contradiction.
 The context does not extend beyond this legal dispute, in which case we should be careful not to take implications too far.
 It still could be that the content of His legal answer logically entails that family and race will not persist in heaven, but the nature and the context of the discussion still help us to focus on the meaning of our Savior’s claims.
 Yet, before elaborating on the true meaning of Christ’s words, I wish to make some statements about our personal identity.